skinnyrad/Mr-Radar/README.md

 If a switch is a present, it can detect if the switch is PoE compliant and what Mode of PoE is present.

-Further setup instructions are forthcoming.
+Further setup and build instructions are forthcoming.